2012 National Women's Football Championship (Pakistan)

-The 2012 National Women Football Championship was the 8th season of the National Women Football Championship, the top-tier of women's football in Pakistan.
+The 2012 National Women's Football Championship was the 8th season of the National Women's Football Championship, the top-tier of women's football in Pakistan.
 The tournament ran from 28 September to 9 October 2012 in Jinnah Sports Stadium, Islamabad.

-Young Rising Stars were able to defend their title and win their fourth National Championship by beating WAPDA 2–0 on penalties in the final, after the match had ended 1-1.
+Young Rising Stars were able to defend their title and win their fourth national championship by beating WAPDA 2–0 on penalties in the final, after the match had ended 1-1.

 Teams

 A total of 12 teams took part in the tournament: